 Late-July – Target king salmon, chum salmon, sockeye salmon, pink salmon, silver salmon, rainbow trout, dolly varden and grayling, and whitefish in the right areas.
-Swing, strip and dead drift flies and eggs.
-If you want a salmon grand slam – all five salmon species in the same day, this is your time.
-This represents the best overall fish diversity with great weather and few bugs.
+Swing, strip, and dead drift flies and eggs.
+If you want a salmon grand slam – all five salmon species on the same day, this is your time.
+This represents the best overall fish diversity with great weather and a few bugs.
 Bonus: its on average the warmest month in Alaska.

 “I want big chrome steelhead”

-September to early October – Steelhead are known as some of the most powerful fish found in freshwater.
-For those who love these fish, there is no excitement quite like the hookup of a beautiful sea-run wild rainbows.
+September to early October – Steelhead is known as some of the most powerful fish found in freshwater.
+For those who love these fish, there is no excitement quite like the hookup of beautiful sea-run wild rainbows.
 Bonus: Rainbow trout and a good chance at seeing the Northern Lights.

 Contact me at Frontiers to learn more about our Alaska lodges and to inquire about a possible trip.